 But Qualcomm devices can sometimes give issues.
-I’ve come up with one or two, but none of it were ever major ones.
-That said, when in doubt, it’s always best to seek.
-So take that ‘Qualcomm QCA61x4A-QCA9377’ (it doesn’t really matter if you use one adapter or use the two names combined) and add to it a keyword like ‘linux’ or ‘ubuntu’ and Google it.
+I’ve come up with one or two, but none of it was ever major ones.
+That said when in doubt, it’s always best to seek.
+So take that ‘Qualcomm QCA61x4A-QCA9377’ (it doesn’t really matter if you use one adapter or use the two names combined) and add to it a keyword like ‘Linux or ‘ubuntu’ and Google it.
 If I search for something like ‘Qualcomm QCA61x4A-QCA9377 ubuntu’ then Google lists few results.
-The first one I get is from AskUbuntu (a community driven website dedicated to answer end-user’s Q & A, excellent resource for fixing issues related to Ubuntu).
+The first one I get is from AskUbuntu (a community-driven website dedicated to answering end-users Q & A, an excellent resource for fixing issues related to Ubuntu).

 If you go over to that page then you can see that the user complains that Qualcomm QCA9377 wireless adapter is giving him hard time on Ubuntu 15.10.
 Fortunately, that question has been answered.
 Plus, this seems to be an issue with Ubuntu 15.10 which was released back in October 2015, so this is two years ago.
 So there is a high probability that this particular issue is already fixed in the latter Ubuntu releases.
-Also remember that, this issue seem to related to the Qualcomm QCA9377 wireless chip not the QCA61x4A.
+Also, remember that this issue seems to be related to the Qualcomm QCA9377 wireless chip, not the QCA61x4A.
 So if our ‘Linux’ gaming Dell laptop has the latter chip, then most probably you wouldn’t come up with this at all.

 - Don’t stop at the GPU & the Network Adapter: